Roasted Butternut Squash Soup

 - Leeks – my favorite aromatic for vegetable based soups!
 They have a more nuanced, sweeter flavor than traditional yellow onions and, in my opinion, are an ideal choice for soups that require only a handful of ingredients.
 Be sure to use the white or light green parts only (discard or use the tougher ends for stocks) and wash them extremely well before using.

 - Fresh Sage – sage is one of my favorite herbs to use, nothing replicates the flavor and aroma that it offers!
 Finely chopped sage leaves are sautéed with the leek and garlic mixture.
 I also recommend making fried sage leaves for garnishing – it takes this soup to the next level!

-- Chicken Broth – low-sodium chicken broth is my preferred choice for homemade soups and stews, but feel free to substitute it with a flavorful vegetable stock or broth if you want to make this soup vegetarian-friendly.
+- Chicken Broth – low-sodium chicken broth is my preferred choice, but feel free to substitute it with a flavorful vegetable stock or broth if you want to make this soup vegetarian.

 To bring out the natural creaminess of the butternut squash, you’ll want to blend this soup with a high-powered immersion blender or transfer it (in batches if necessary) to a blender.

 The more you blend, the creamier it will be!
 Like other pureed soups, it also freezes, defrosts, and reheats well.

 How to Serve This Roasted Butternut Squash Soup: